Object Storage Buckets

 When creating a public bucket, you have the following options:

-- You can configure the access to allow downloading objects only.
-A user would not be able to list bucket contents.
+You can configure the access to allow downloading objects only.
+A user couldn't list bucket contents.

 Scope and Constraints